tonikarppi/mullemeck/README.md

 ## Documentation

-The documentation for this project is available [here](TODO).
+The documentation for this project is available <Instert Link Here>.

 ## Contribution guidelines

-For instructions of how to contribute to this project, see [CONTRIBUTING](CONTRIBUTING.md).
+For instructions of how to contribute to this project, see <Contributing.md>.

 ## Contributions